acityinohio/baduk/README.md

 }
 //You can even print it prettily on the terminal! fmt.Printf(b.PrettyString())
+//And get a score of the board if you'd like fmt.Printf(b.ScorePretty())
 ```

 My favorite part (and what will help eventually with the whole web app shtick) is that every state of the board can be Encoded/Decoded into a compressed, URL-friendly base64-encoded string.
 Check it: